Enterprise Apps

 Marketers Underestimate Word of Mouth, Overestimate Influencers: Report

 Marketing and business communications company R.R.
-Donnelley & Sons (RRD) last month released a study which reveals that traditional marketing channels, including word of mouth, direct mail, and in-store signage, are largely untapped and underestimated by marketers.
+Donnelley & Sons (RRD) last month released a study that reveals that traditional marketing channels, including word of mouth, direct mail, and in-store signage, are largely untapped and underestimated by marketers.

 RRD contracted with FINN Partners in July 2021 to survey 250 marketing professionals and 1,000 consumers in the U.S. and U.K. The surveys were conducted online, and the data is weighted to be nationally representative.